CT

 Time It Right

-Winter for the tropics and outback, spring/autumn for southeast hiking, summer for alpine.
-Avoid wet season in Far North QLD.
+Winter for the tropics and outback, spring/autumn for southeast Queensland hiking, summer for alpine areas.
+Avoid the wet season in Far North QLD for hiking.

 Sort Logistics Early

-Check park permits, Indigenous land access, and travel insurance covering adventure activities and medical evacuation.
+Check park permits, Indigenous land access requirements, and confirm travel insurance covers adventure activities and remote medical evacuation.

-Booking tip: Peak periods — winter in the tropics and school holidays nationwide — sell out fast.
+Booking tip: Peak periods — winter in the tropics, school holidays nationwide — sell out fast.
 Book flights and popular tours 3–6 months ahead for the best availability and pricing.
+Cooee Tours' small-group tours have limited capacity by design.

 Outback